zyedidia/knit/docs/knit.md

 * `R` (regex): this meta rule uses regular expression matching.
 * `V` (virtual): the value this rule generates is not a file, just a name.
 * `M` (no meta): this rule's targets cannot be matched by meta rules.
-* `X` (exclusive): this rule cannot execute in parallel with any other rules.
 * `E` (non-stop): this rule does not stop if one of its commands fails.
+* `B` (build): this rule must always be built (it is always out-of-date).
+* `L` (linked): this rule always runs if an out-of-date sub-rule requires it as a prereq.

 ## Recipes

 A recipe is a list of commands to execute.
 They are executed within the `sh` shell.
 Recipes may use variables that will be expanded before the recipe executes.
 Variables are written with `$var`, or full Lua expressions can be written with `$(expr)`.
-Expressions and variables are evaluated in the global scope, meaning local variables are not available during this expansion.
+Variables/expressions are expanded eagerly when the rule is created.
+If expansion causes an error, the expansion is delayed until rule evaluation (when special build variables are available).
+During rule evaluation, only global variables (and special variables) are available.

 Some special variables are available during recipe expansion: